Code-Institute-Submissions/kreilly86-nature-scents_NovResub/README.md

 ### Review app
 <hr>
 I have used a youtube tutorial, found here: https://www.youtube.com/watch?v=eIN1nZCt7Ww to create a custom review model for products.
 This is a form on the front end in the product_detail page.
-I have set up the models, urls, views and made a template on the product detail page but am receiving an error when I test the review:
+I set up the models, urls, views and made a template on the product detail page and received an error when I tested the review:
 <br>
 <br>
 <img src="supporting_docs/flow/test-review.png">